DmGnups/VEOR-Reboot/README.md

 # VEOR-Reboot
-We are rewriting the thing!
+We are rewriting Vecna: Eve of Ruin.